tjFogarty/tj-ie/src/site/posts/website-inspiration.md

 I copied things a bit, for sure, and I want to give credit where it's due.
 I'm still finding my feet with this stuff, and while I'm no-where close in terms of design capability, I'm eagerly trying things out in the hopes I can land on my own style.

-Another site that reinforced my enjoyment of typography was the website for {% external-link "http://lucaorio.com/", "Luca Orio" %}.
+Another site that reinforced my enjoyment of typography was the website for [Luca Orio](http://lucaorio.com/).
 There's something really clean, and crisp about it.

 {% image "luca-orio-website.png", "Homepage of lucaorio.com" %}